rtintalebi/Predicting-Voter-Choice/README.md

 mean_model3 = mean(measure3)
 mean_model4 = mean(measure4)
 ```
-Our final log-loss from our chosen model, with smoothed predictors and interaction terms, was about 0.59.
+Our final log-loss from our chosen model, with smoothed predictors and interaction terms, on the holdout data provided by BlueLabs was about 0.59.

 ### Model Diagnostics